zuozhenggh/learning-library/developer-library/converged-db/converged-db-on-premises/intro/intro-adb.md

 ## Need Help?

 Please submit feedback or ask for help by sending an email to [livelabs-help-db_us@oracle.com](livelabs-help-db_us@oracle.com).
-Ensure to include your workshop name and lab name.
+Please make sure to include your workshop name and lab name.
 You can also include screenshots and attach files.